obonaventure/cnp3/book/transport/transport.rst

    Disembiguating round-trip-time measurements with the :rfc:`1323` timestamp option

 Once the round-trip-time measurements have been collected for a given TCP connection, the TCP entity must compute the retransmission timeout.
 As the round-trip-time measurements may change during the lifetime of a connection, the retransmission timeout will also likely change.
-At the beginning of a connection [#ftcptouch]_, the TCP entity that sends a `SYN` segment does not know the round-trip-time to reach the remote host and the initial retransmission timeout is usually set to 3 seconds :rfc:`2988`.
+At the beginning of a connection [#ftcptouch]_ , the TCP entity that sends a `SYN` segment does not know the round-trip-time to reach the remote host and the initial retransmission timeout is usually set to 3 seconds :rfc:`2988`.

 The original TCP specification proposed in :rfc:`793` to include two additional variables in the TCB :

  - `srtt` : the smoothed rount-trip-time computed as :math:`srrt=(\alpha \times srtt)+( (1-\alpha) \times rtt)` where `rtt` is the round-trip-time measured according to the above procedure and :math:`\alpha` a smoothing factor (e.g. 0.8 or 0.9)
  - `rto` : the retransmission timeout is computed as :math:`rto=min(60,max(1,\beta \times srtt))` where :math:`\beta` is used to take into account the delay variance (value : 1.3 to 2.0).
 The `60` and `1` constants are used to ensure that the `rto` is not larger than one minute nor smaller than 1 second.

 However, in practice, this computation for the retransmission timeout did not work well.
-The main problem was that the computed `rto` did not correctly take into account the variations in the measured round-trip-time. `Van Jacobson` proposed in his seminal paper [Jacobson88]_ an improved algorithm to compute the `rto` and implemented it in the BSD Unix distribution.
+The main problem was that the computed `rto` did not correctly take into account the variations in the measured round-trip-time. `Van Jacobson` proposed in his seminal paper [Jacobson1988]_ an improved algorithm to compute the `rto` and implemented it in the BSD Unix distribution.
 This algorithm is now part of the TCP standard :rfc:`2988`.

 Jacobson's algorithm uses two state variables, `srtt` the smoothed `rtt` and `rttvar` the estimation of the variance of the `rtt` and two parameters : :math:`\alpha` and :math:`\beta`.
 When a TCP connection starts, the first `rto` is set to `3` seconds.
 When a first estimation of the `rtt` is available, the `srtt`, `rttvar` and `rto` are computed as ::